-Quo Vadis, Francisce?Written by Christopher A. Ferrara
+Quo Vadis, Francisce?By: Christopher A. Ferrara

 Then again, in a document of this length one would also expect to find a good deal of what has made this Pope so beloved by the worldwide mass media: radical-sounding bombshells about how wrong the Church is and how much Francis must do to make it right, in all humility.
 That too is there—in spades.
 And no, I am not referring to EG’s emphasis on love of neighbor and concern for the poor, or its biting commentary on globalist capitalism and the idolatry of money.
 Such things may be pleasing to liberals of a socialist bent, but they are also entirely consistent with the social teaching of a long line of Popes before and after Vatican II.
 And please spare me the dudgeon of fat and happy faux conservatives who are just liberals of the bourgeois variety.
 They “have no problem with gays” or even abortion so long as it is legalized according to “states’ rights,” but utter a peep against capitalism and they begin barking like trained seals about capitalist abundance and Third World poverty, failing to notice that capitalist abundance depends upon Third World wage slaves, so that Third World poverty actually proves the Church’s point about the moral deficiencies of capitalist social order.
 To decry those deficiencies, as the Popes have always done, is not to advocate socialism.